asanaullah/ai-inference-uat/test_lib/README.md

 ### Purpose

 This test is the admin counterpart to platform-check, ported from [memalhot/open-science-test-cases/operators/checks.sh](https://github.com/memalhot/open-science-test-cases/blob/main/operators/checks.sh).
-Where platform-check validates CRD existence using the Discovery API (available to any user), this test reads live operator Deployments, CR status fields, DSC component conditions, GPU node labels, and required pods across operator namespaces.
+Where platform-check validates CRD existence using the Discovery API (available to any user), this test reads live operator Deployments, CR status fields, DSC component conditions, GPU node labels, required pods, Compliance Operator status, and RHACS (Advanced Cluster Security) status across operator namespaces.
 These checks require cross-namespace and node-level read access, so the test runs under the `uat-sa` ServiceAccount in the `uat-admin` namespace with a ClusterRole.

 ### Architecture